The following sections describe the installation procedures on UNIX/Linux, macOS, and Windows systems.

 git clone https://github.com/coin-or-tools/ThirdParty-ASL.git cd ThirdParty-ASL ./get.ASL ./configure make sudo make install

-'s build system tries to find an installation of BLAS and LAPACK in your system.
+Ipopt's build system tries to find an installation of BLAS and LAPACK in your system.
 On Ubuntu, such libraries can be made available by installing liblapack-dev.
 Other Linux distributions typically also offer a way to install Blas and Lapack via its package manager.
-On macOS, Ipopt
+On macOS, Ipopt's build system should pick up the Blas and Lapack from the Accelerate framework.

 flag when running configure

-(see Compiling and Installing Ipopt): ./configure --with-lapack="-L$HOME/lib -lf77blas -lcblas -latlas"The configure script already tries to find Intel MKL libraries on some systems.
+(see Compiling and Installing Ipopt): ./configure --with-lapack-lflags="-L$HOME/lib -lf77blas -lcblas -latlas"The configure script already tries to find Intel MKL libraries on some systems.
 If that fails, e.g., because the libraries are not available in a standard search path, then also use the

-There are two versions of HSL available:
+There are two versions of HSL source code for use in Ipopt available:

-supports the HSL Full codes from 2013 and later.To obtain the HSL code, you can follow the following steps:
+To obtain the HSL code, you can follow the following steps:

 You may either: